insovs/Optimization-Windows/Peripherals/USB/Root HUB/README.md

-# USB Hub Power Management (disables power-saving features)
+# USB Hub Power Management (Disable Power-Saving Features)

 **Eliminates USB power-saving features on all hubs and controllers to ensure stable, uninterrupted and low-latency connections.**

 This script targets every USB hub and controller detected on your system and disables all power management features at the registry level — selective suspend, idle power management, advanced power saving, and more.

-> Used by competitive players and professionals to eliminate input latency, micro-stutters and random disconnections caused by Windows USB power management.
+Designed for competitive players and professionals looking for the most complete and reliable way to eliminate input latency, micro-stutters and random disconnections caused by Windows USB power management.

 ---

-## ⚡ What it fixes
+## What it fixes:

-- Random disconnections and reconnections on mice, keyboards and peripherals
+- Ensures peripherals operate at full capacity without power-saving interference
 - Input latency spikes caused by USB power-saving delays
 - Instability on USB hubs under load
 - Selective suspend re-engaging after sleep or restart
+- Random disconnections and reconnections on mice, keyboards and peripherals

 ---

-## 🛠️ What it does
+## What it does:

 The script modifies registry keys under `HKLM:\SYSTEM\CurrentControlSet\Enum` for every USB hub and controller detected via PnP, disabling the following: